AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/understanding-revenue-models.md

 ## Transitions {#transitions}

 Clarify exactly how a lead moves from one stage to another using smart campaigns and make sure leads don't get stuck in any stage.
-Be sure to use trigger filters for transitions to (that's a way to evaluate).&nbsp;
+Be sure to use trigger filters for transitions to (that's a way to evaluate).

 >[!NOTE]
 >